Who Can Right Flynn’s Dysfunctional National Security Council?

 That suggests that the administration’s tough approach to Iran will outlast Flynn, who on Feb.
 2 put Iran “on notice“ for its “provocative” testing of ballistic missiles and support for Houthi rebels in Yemen.

-Trump’s ultimate vision for dismantling what he calls “Iran’s global terror network” remains in place, the NSC adviser said.
+Trump’s ultimate vision for dismantling what he calls “Iran’s global terror network” remains in place, the NSC advisor said.
 The council remains “absolutely behind those ideas.
 There shouldn’t be any question about that.”

 In explaining Flynn’s departure, White House Press Secretary Sean Spicer said on Tuesday that Trump “was very concerned that General Flynn had misled the vice president and others.”